 This course will follow a seminar format.
 Each day we will discuss a paper.
 You must read the paper before class.
 When you read the paper, write down any questions you have about the paper: things you are confused about, things you want to know more about, or critiques of the methods or conclusions in the paper.
 Bring to class at least one written question, which is worth up to 10 points; I will grade it on the spot and hand it back to you so that you can refer to it during the discussion.
 One student will present the paper to the rest of the class, preferably using a powerpoint presentation.
-The presentations should be about 40 minutes in length (this usually corresponds to 10-15 slides).
+The presentations should be roughly 40 minutes in length (this usually corresponds to 10-15 slides).
 This student will also lead a group discussion of the paper following the formal presentation.
 Everyone is expected to participate by asking questions both during the presentation and afterwards in the discussion.
 The questions you have prepared ahead of time should serve as a starting point to help kick off the discussion.
+Most days we will need to fit in two presentations, although depending on the final number of students we will probably have a few days with only one presentation.